api-platform/docs/core/serialization.md

 ## Decorating a Serializer and Adding Extra Data

-In the following example, we will see how we add extra informations to the serialized output.
+In the following example, we will see how we add extra information to the serialized output.
 Here is how we add the date on each request in `GET`:

 ```yaml